NicoRodz/LarningDocker/Readme.md

 ### Dockerfile
 Contains the instruction for docker that will be executed when we build the image

+The tags contains two parts, the name and the image version.
+This could be defined on local machine or be fetched from the docker hub repository.
+A combination of these is a unique identifier

 ### Docker Cheat Sheet
 | Main Command           |                Sub Command   |                  Comment           |
 |------------------------|------------------------------|----------------------------------- |